AgileVentures/av-static-website/source/blog_articles/2017-09-26-av-ecosystem-review-return-to-the-greeter-bots.html.markdown

 ```

-Would be good to be [looking those up off the slack api](https://github.com/AgileVentures/project_greeter_bot/issues/27) maybe?
-Anyhow, I deployed that branch to production since the change in the id will only make sense on production, and we'll have to wait for someone to join the new shared channel and see ...
+Would be good to be [looking those up off the slack api](https://github.com/AgileVentures/project_greeter_bot/issues/27), maybe?
+Anyhow, I deployed that branch to production, since the change in the id will only make sense on production, and we'll have to wait for someone to join the new shared channel and see ...

 Phew, so that's all the hanging bot stuff deployed (if not checked), and reminds me of all the little other tasks I'd like to do with the bots to make them and their projects friendlier, but I think that's for another week - tomorrow I hope to be on to the Premium pages ...